 As a final comment, we draw the reader's attention to the fact that correlation is by no means synonymous with causality.
-As a matter of fact, when two variables $\chi$ and y are correlated, one of the following situations can happen:
+As a matter of fact, when two variables X and Y are correlated, one of the following situations can happen:

 - One of the variables is the cause and the other is the effect.
-For instance, if $\chi = "nr \ of \ forest \ fires \ per \ year"$ and $y = "area \ of \ burnt \ forest \ per \ year"$ , then one usually finds that $\chi$ is correlated with y, since y is the effect of $\chi$ . - Both variables have an indirect cause.
-For instance, if $\chi = "\%$ of persons daily arriving at an Hospital with yellow-tainted fingers " and y = "% of persons daily arriving at the same Hospital with pulmonary carcinoma ", one finds that $\chi$ is correlated with y, but neither is cause or effect.
+For instance, if $X = "nr \ of \ forest \ fires \ per \ year"$ and $Y = "area \ of \ burnt \ forest \ per \ year"$, then one usually finds that X is correlated with Y, since Y is the effect of X - Both variables have an indirect cause.
+For instance, if X = ''% of persons daily arriving at a Hospital with yellow-tainted fingers' and Y = ''% of persons daily arriving at the same Hospital with pulmonary carcinoma', one finds that X is correlated with Y, but neither is cause or effect.
 Instead, there is another variable that is the cause of both volume of inhaled tobacco smoke. - The correlation is fortuitous and there is no causal link.
-For instance, one may eventually find a correlation between x = "% of persons with blue eyes per household" and y = "% of persons preferring radio to TV per household".
+For instance, one may eventually find a correlation between X = "% of persons with blue eyes per household" and Y = "% of persons preferring radio to TV per household".
 It would, however, be meaningless to infer causality between the two variables.